-11.1 In preparing draft and final factual records, the Secretariat will consider any information furnished by a Party, including information developed by experts and furnished by a Party.
-The Secretariat may consider any relevant technical, scientific or other information:

-- (a) that is publicly available; - (b) submitted by interested non-governmental organizations or persons; - (c) submitted by the Joint Public Advisory Committee (JPAC); or - (d) developed by the Secretariat or by independent experts. - 11.2 If the JPAC provides relevant technical, scientific or other information to the Secretariat relating to the development of a factual record, the Secretariat will forward copies of the information to the Council. - 11.3 All contributors to the factual record process are encouraged to submit only relevant information, reducing wherever possible the volume of material submitted. - 11.4 The Secretariat will submit the draft factual record to the Council.
-Any Party may provide comments on the accuracy of the draft within 45 days.
-The Secretariat will then prepare the final factual record for the Council, incorporating any such comments as appropriate.
+- 11.1 In preparing draft and final factual records, the Secretariat will consider any information furnished by a Party, including information developed by experts and furnished by a Party.
+The Secretariat may consider any relevant technical, scientific or other information: - (a) that is publicly available; - (b) submitted by interested nongovernmental organizations or persons; - (c) submitted by the Joint Public Advisory Committee (JPAC); or - (d) developed by the Secretariat or by independent experts. - 11.2 If the JPAC provides relevant technical, scientific or other information to the Secretariat relating to the development of a factual record, the Secretariat will forward copies of the information to the Council. - 11.3 All contributors to the factual record process are encouraged to submit only relevant information, reducing wherever possible the volume of material submitted. - 11.4 The Secretariat will submit the draft factual record to the Council in the three official languages of the Commission.
+Any Party may provide comments on the accuracy of the draft within 45 working days of receiving the draft in its official language(s).
+The Secretariat will then prepare the final factual record for the Council, revising, as appropriate, the document.
+The Secretariat will provide Council with both the final factual record and a version of the final factual record that makes apparent any changes made to the draft factual record.
+The Secretariat will prepare the final factual record in the three official languages of the Commission.